pmdevita/nextcord-ormar/Readme.md

 In your cog file, import OrmarApp to create an app, then use AppModel to create a database model.
 Define your model like a [normal Ormar model](https://collerek.github.io/ormar/models/).

+If you prefer, you can also define your models elsewhere and import them into your cog.

 ```python
 import ormar